GerHobbelt/HTMLawed/htmLawed_README.txt

 -- 3.4.8  Inline style properties ----------------------------------o

   htmLawed can check URL schemes and dynamic expressions (to guard against Javascript, etc., script-based insecurities) in inline CSS style property values in the 'style' attributes.
 (CSS properties like 'background-image' that accept URLs in their values are noted in section:- #5.3.)
-Dynamic CSS expressions that allow scripting in browsers, and can be a vulnerability, can be removed from property values by setting '$config["css_expression"]' to '1'.
+Dynamic CSS expressions that allow scripting in the IE browser, and can be a vulnerability, can be removed from property values by setting '$config["css_expression"]' to '1' (default setting).

-  *Note*: Because of the various ways of representing characters in attribute values (URL-escapement, entitification, etc.), htmLawed might falsely identify dynamic CSS expressions and URL schemes in 'style' values and thus alter the values of the 'style' attributes.
+  *Note*: Because of the various ways of representing characters in attribute values (URL-escapement, entitification, etc.), htmLawed might alter the values of the 'style' attribute values, and may even falsely identify dynamic CSS expressions and URL schemes in them.
 If this is an important issue, checking of URLs and dynamic expressions can be turned off ('$config["schemes"] = "...style:*..."', see section:- #3.4.3, and '$config["css_expression"] = 0').
 Alternately, admins can use their own custom function for finer handling of 'style' values through the 'hook_tag' parameter (see section:- #3.4.9).

+  It is also possible to have htmLawed let through any 'style' value by setting '$config["style_pass"]' to '1'.

   As such, it is better to set up a CSS file with class declarations, disallow the 'style' attribute, set a '$spec' rule (see section:- #2.3) for 'class' for the 'oneof' or 'match' parameter, and ask writers to make use of the 'class' attribute.